Thursday, February 23, 2012

 My Soul is Weary of Life: Lessons from Job 1

 I have harbored some guilt in the way I have handled myself in my hardest of afflictions.
 For months I lay in bed and was completely unable to cope with life.
-Life seemed so painful that I wished to cease to exist; I even wondered why God had not just taken me at the birth of my youngest child instead of miraculously saving my life (see Searching for Healing post).
+Life seemed so painful that I wished to cease to exist; I even wondered why God had not just taken me at the birth of my youngest child instead of miraculously saving my life.
 I struggled with intense emotions of hate, anger, grief, and depression.
 I have always believed that if I remain faithful through my trials (Proverbs 28:20) with clean hands and a pure heart (Psalms 24:4) that the Lord will turn my curse (trial) into a blessing (Deut 22:5).
 I didn’t think that my current emotions and actions (or lack of) showed faithfulness or purity.
 I felt that somehow I should be “happily” bearing my burden instead of bemoaning it.
 I was convinced that any blessing that could eventually come my way was certainly lost.
-I have come to realize that I had yet another belief that needed to die and be resurrected (see Death & Resurrection Principle post).
+I have come to realize that I had yet another belief that needed to die and be resurrected.

 My first realization that this idea was false came from reading Job.
 Job was considered a “perfect and upright man” by the Lord and yet during his trial he wished he was never born, he no longer wanted to live, and he was completely weighed down with pain, misery, and grief to the point that he could not cope.